jverzani/ImplicitEquations.jl/README.md

   "maybe" so a different interpretation of the logical operators is given that doesn't lend itself to the more convenient notation.

 * rendering can be slow.
-For images that require a lot of checking, such as the inequality above, the graphs can be **really slow** to render.
+There are two reasons: images that require a lot of checking, such as the inequality above, are slow just because more regions must be analyzed.
+As well, some operations are slow, such as division, as adjustments for discontinuities are slow.

+The graphs can be rendered in different ways.
+The `asciigraph` function is always available and makes a text-based plot.
+The `wgraph` function is loaded withn `Winston` is.
+The `cgraph` function is loaded if `Cairo` is.
+SVG based solutions, useful in `IJulia`, are for `Patchwork` and `Gadfly`, though these must be copy and pasted in.

 ## TODO